open-telemetry/opentelemetry-collector-contrib/receiver/mongodbreceiver/README.md

 See the [Collector feature gates](https://github.com/open-telemetry/opentelemetry-collector/blob/main/featuregate/README.md#collector-feature-gates) for an overview of feature gates in the collector.

-**BETA**: `receiver.mongodb.removeDatabaseAttr`
+**STABLE**: `receiver.mongodb.removeDatabaseAttr`

-The feature gate `receiver.mongodb.removeDatabaseAttr` is enabled by default but may be disabled.
-Unless disabled, it will remove the database name attribute from data points because it is already found on the resource.
-This feature gate will eventually be removed.
+The feature gate `receiver.mongodb.removeDatabaseAttr`  will remove the database name attribute from data points because it is already found on the resource.
+This feature gate cannot be changed and will be removed soon.